I've spent half a century writing for radio and print (mostly print). I hope to be still tapping the keys as I take my last breath.

 Creation of Microplastics

 Plastic production is big—very big.
 About 335 million tonnes of the stuff is turned out every year.
 It’s estimated that about half of that amount is used just once.

 In The Independent, Chelsea Ritschel writes that “Currently, only nine percent of the world’s plastic is recycled—a problem because most plastics are not biodegradable and typically take more than 400 years to degrade.
 And it never fully degrades, rather it breaks down into smaller and smaller pieces that are eventually ingested by marine life.”
-And it's not just marine life; that delicious red snapper you had for dinner contained a side order of microplastics.

 The tiny pieces of plastic don’t just come from discarded shopping bags, food containers, and packaging; some is manufactured on purpose.
 Plastic microbeads are put into such products as cosmetics, toothpaste, and detergents, although some jurisdictions are now banning this technology.

 Once discarded, single-use plastics don’t stay where they are dropped.
 That pop bottle, carelessly chucked out of a car window, might lie in the ditch for decades slowly breaking apart.